New appliance repair business looking for a new home

 The appliance services that Carter offers include repair and service on washers and dryers, stoves and ovens, air conditioners and furnaces and refrigerators.
 “I get calls on other things also,” said Carter.
 “About the only thing I don’t work on is TVs and microwaves.”
 He advertises his service area as York and within 30 miles of York.

-Carter was born in Hawaii and lived for several years in Yankton and Mitchell, S.D.
+Carter was born in Hawaii and lived for several years in Yankton and Mitchell, South Dakota.
 He attended Mitchell College in Mitchell where he earned two electronic degrees.

 As mentioned before, he headed to York not really knowing much about the community after a friend had convinced him to take the Black Hills position which involved quite a bit of traveling.